Welcome to migrant Empowerment Group UK.

-Migrant Empowerment Group (MEG) is a charitable organization set in July 2013 in the West Midlands (Wolverhampton) by a former Asylum seeker.
-MEG under its main proposal titled “Raising Awareness on Migrant’s Issues and Helping for the Integration of Marginal Communities in the West Midland and in the UK” which is the main extension of its service to adequately address the awareness on migrant’s issues and helping those from marginal groups such as Asylum Seekers and Refugees for their integration within their local communities and in the UK’s society.
+Migrant Empowerment Group (MEG) is a registered charity set in July 2013 in the West Midlands (Wolverhampton) Registered Charity Number 1183705.
+MEG under its main proposal titled “The prevention or relief of poverty among the UK’s population especially for Refugees and Asylum Seekers for their Social Integration within their Communities in the West Midland and in the UK” which is the main extension of its service to adequately address the awareness on migrant’s issues and helping those from marginal groups such as Asylum Seekers and Refugees for their integration within their local communities and in the UK’s society.
 MEG provides a range of charitable and social activities and programs at a community given to MEG by the local authority in order to champion and deliver its services.

-• ESOL classes provided once a week within a community Centre at Moathouse Lane East.
+I- ESOL classes provided once a week within a community Centre at Moathouse Lane East and French sessions course.

-• Training on sewing and knitting are provided for free and this include experience exchanges.
-Interpreting and translating.
+III- Training on sewing and knitting are provided for free and this include experience exchanges.

 1.1- Refugee – A person who has left their previous country of residence in order to escape persecution or fear of persecution.

 1.2- Asylum seeker – A refugee who has applied for asylum and permission to remain in a country.
 This will usually be granted if they are deemed to have a well founded fear of persecution in their country of origin.

 1.3- Long Term International Migrant (LTIM) – A person who has changed their country of residence and intends to stay in the new country for more than 12 months.
 N.B.
 The term migrant is usually refers to Long Term International Migrants.

 1.4- Ethnicity – Describes the ethnic group to which a person belongs and is no indication of nationality or immigrant status.
 However a high proportion of certain ethnic groups are immigrants.
 Etc.